gloveboxes/Azure-AI-Bites-with-GenAI/system_message.md

 - Begin with a descriptive title.
 - Include a prerequisites section if needed, include the Python version 3.8+ and Azure AI Foundry services.
 Do not include Python libraries or Environment Variables in the prerequisites.
 - Start with a brief introduction explaining the goal.
-- Section for environment setup in including venv setup, library pip installation, and environment variables using MkDocs tabs.
+- Section for environment setup including venv setup, library pip installation, and environment variables using MkDocs tabs.
 Always indent the content for the tabs.
   - === "Windows"
   - === "Linux/macOS"
 - Add a main code components section.
 For each component: